aneoconsulting/ArmoniK.Samples/python/parallelbuilder/README.md

 This project contains a worker and a client to interact with ArmoniK's Control Plane.
 The worker processes tasks sent by the Agent, transforming input data and sending results back to it.

-In this case, the aim is to build a list made up of sub-lists created asynchronously.
-Given the length of the list and the length of the sub-list, the client creates an amount of tasks.
-Each of these will create its own sub-list and when this is done, the role of the output task is to aggregate all the sub-lists and output the final list.
+In this case, the aim is to build a list made up of segments created asynchronously.
+Given the length of the list and the length of the segments, the client creates an amount of tasks.
+Each of these will create its own segment and when this is done, the role of the output task is to aggregate all the segments and output the final list.

-For example, if you choose s=10 and t=3, the pipeline will look like this:
+For example, if you choose a list and segments with respective lengths of 10 and 3, the pipeline will look like this:

 ```mermaid